dbermond/screencast/README.md

 - The default settings for container format and audio/video encoders will produce a video that is ready to be uploaded to [YouTube](https://www.youtube.com/).

 - The default `pulse` audio input setting (`-i` option) will be suitable for most users as it will use the default recording device configured in pulseaudio, as long as FFmpeg was compiled with ALSA and pulseaudio support.

-- *Oxygen* icon names are used for displaying desktop notifications.
-Although not a requirement, *Oxygen* icons are recommended to be installed for a better visual integration.

-- **screencast** will try to play a notification sound when the encoding process is finished.
-For this, it will use *paplay* (from *pulseaudio*) and a sound file from the freedesktop sound theme (usually a package called *sound-theme-freedesktop* in most Linux distributions).
-Although not a requirement, they are recommended to be installed for a better user experience.

 ## LIMITATIONS
 **screencast** currently records only display `0` and screen `0`